 That is why you need to work with an experienced lawyer.

 Before you file a lawsuit against the other driver, you need to make sure you have access to all insurance information.
 There is a law that says the insurance company has to provide information about all coverages.
 Insurance companies may try to trick someone who is the victim of a car accident by not giving them what the law requires.
-That is why you should work with a trained attorney.
+That is why you should work with a trained Florida Auto Accident Attorney.
 Make sure your rights are defended by Vasilaros Wagner following a car accident.